-Grilled Shishito Peppers are possibly the fastest and most interesting appetizer out there.
-These simple Japanese peppers are flash cooked, or blistered, on a screaming hot grill pan for just a minute or so, and then served with a shower of salt or a small dish of soy sauce for a crazy delicious treat.
+Grilled Shishito Peppers are blistered on a screaming hot grill pan and served with salt and soy sauce for a delicious Japanese appetizer.
 Just grab a pepper by the stem and gobble it down!

 Peppers are the unsung heroes of late summer.
 While everyone is talking about tomatoes and zucchinis, we forget that peppers are just as abundant and just as delicious.
 And they come in more varieties, shapes, colors, and sizes than any other veggie I know.

-Our friend Ken grows them in his yard and offered to give me some to play with.
+I first discovered shishitos when our friend Ken, who grows them in his yard in Southern California, offered to give me some to play with.
 He says they’re easy to grow, and the more you harvest them, the more you get, so I didn’t feel too guilty accepting a big armful from him.
 You can grow them in pots, too, because the plants are bushy and the peppers are small (about finger length.)
-They’ll need lots of sun, and regular water though.

-But unless you grow your own, Shishito peppers can be hard to find, they’re usually just in Asian or farmers’ markets, but the good news for you guys without gardens is that Trader Joe’s now sells bags of fresh Shishito peppers year round!
+But unless you grow your own, Shishito peppers can be hard to find, they’re usually just in Asian markets or farmers’ markets.
+But the good news for you guys without gardens is that Trader Joe’s now sells bags of fresh Shishito peppers year round!
 I picked up a couple bags to augment what Ken gave us, because once you flash roast these little peppers, the hand to mouth reflex kicks in and you can down dozens without coming up for air.

-To make the most unique, healthy and delicious appetizer you’ve ever had, all you have to do is literally toss the peppers with a little oil (I used sesame) and then shake them around a very hot pan for 5 minutes until they’re slightly blackened and blistered.
-Sprinkle with a little salt or sesame seeds, and you’re done.
-No sauce required, in fact dipping would just add an unnecessary stopover on the way to your mouth.
+To make the most unique, healthy and delicious appetizer you’ve ever had, all you have to do is literally toss the peppers with a little oil (I used sesame) and then shake them around a very hot pan for 5 minutes until they’re slightly blackened and blistered in spots.
+The pan needs to be nice and hot and the peppers should start making popping sounds on contact with the pan as the moisture and steam builds up inside.

-- I have read that some people prick each pepper with a pin before cooking, supposedly to prevent them from splitting as they cook, but I didn’t do that and I had no problems.
+- I have read that some people prick each pepper with a pin before cooking, supposedly to prevent them from splitting as they cook.
+I don’t do that and I never have any problems with them bursting open.

-- I cooked these both with and without oil and both worked great, so if you are really trying to cut calories, toast them in a dry pan and then just use the salt and lemon juice option.
+- I’ve made these both with and without oil and both ways work great, so if you are really trying to cut calories, toast them in a dry pan and then just use the salt and lemon juice option.

 - These actually reheat in the microwave pretty well, so if you have any leftover, save them for later.

-- A strange but true fact is that about 1 out of every 10 Shisito peppers is actually very hot.
+- The vast majority of shishito peppers are as mild as bell peppers.
+But a strange but true fact is that about 1 out of every 10 Shishito peppers is actually very hot.
 No one knows quite why this is, but be aware, and keep that cold beer handy just in case.

 Shishito Peppers